hypercore-protocol/p2p-multiwriter-with-autobase/problems/04b/readme.md

 Now all the pieces are in place to build a useful application on top of Autobase and Hyperswarm.

-Continue on to the next example to start building your CLI-based Reddit clone!
+Continue on to [Problem 5](../05) to start building your CLI-based Reddit clone!